 Designing Dog Toys and Products

 Designing products that align with dogs' color vision can enhance their engagement and interaction.
-Choosing colors that stand out in their visual spectrum ensures that toys and accessories capture their attention effectively.
-This not only adds a layer of enrichment to their lives but also fosters mental stimulation.
+Choose products and training aids that align with their color perception.
+This adds a layer of enrichment to their lives and fosters mental stimulation.

 Training Your Dog Using Color Cues